 Our reservations may be discounted with promotional codes or passenger discounts such as customer/corporate programs, pass products, age and/or affiliation, etc. Promotional codes and passenger-related discounts cannot be combined.
 Limit one (1) passenger-related discount per passenger, if and as applicable.

 Discounts may vary based on eligibility, travel, fare, route and time of purchase.
 Additional restrictions may apply.
 Our passenger discounts may be further discounted based on limited-time promotional periods.

-Up to two (2) children (2–12 years old) per adult traveling in SMART ride free.
+Save 50% on fares for up to two (2) children (2–12 years old) per adult traveling in SMART.
 When making a reservation, enter the correct date of birth to receive the stated discount.